pippinbarr/cart253-2020/modules/02/drawing-shapes.md

 1. __Download and unzip__ the template project again if you need to (![template-p5-project.zip](https://pippinbarr.github.io/cart253-2020/templates/template-p5-project.zip))
 2. __Rename__ the main folder from `template-p5-project` to something like `drawing-experiments`
-3. __Move__ the folder into your `cart253` repository folder, maybe making an `experiments` folder to store it in for organization
-4. __Open__ the `drawing-experiments` folder in Atom so you're ready to work on it as a project
+3. __Open__ the `drawing-experiments` folder in Atom so you're ready to work on it as a project

-This basic process is a very good habit to get into!

-__Note__: Now that the `drawing-experiments` project folder is inside your `cart253` repository, when you work on it and save changes, you should remember to go into GitHub Desktop and __commit__ and __push__ your changes so they become part of the repository.
-It's fine to just do this __once__ at the end of the modules.
+__Note__: if you want to, you could move your `drawing-experiments` folder into your `cart253` repository inside a `sandboxes` folder and then commit and push your changes as you work.
+This way you could keep track of your progress as you try things out.
+This isn't required for these "sandbox" projects, but could be good practice.

 ---